gdmoney/network-automation-github-actions/README.md

 - Network operator proposes a change to modify a device(s)' configuration state
   - *Standard* change - a low-risk change that's pre-approved and follows documented, repeatable tasks
     - clone this repo
-    - modify the device configuration files(s)
+    - modify the device configuration file(s)
     - commit and push directly to the main branch
   - *Normal* change - a moderate or high-risk change that requires code review and approval prior to deployment
     - clone this repo, create a new branch and publish it
-    - modify the device configuration files(s)
+    - modify the device configuration file(s)
     - commit changes to the new branch and push to origin
     - create a pull request to submit proposed change(s)
     - pull request peer review